 Oh yes!
 She couldn't tick one of two check boxes in their gender column.

+Did I tell you that earlier?
+Would you have read what you read the same way if I had?"We do have some jobs in the house keeping division if you may be interested", she continued.
 "I have a post graduate degree ma'm and I intend to live my life by that.
 Would you, after completing your post graduation in sales, want to work in house-keeping?"

 Her voice flared now.
 "How dare you compare you and me?
 No one would even look at anything folks like you show!
 I stopped and wasted time on you!
 Despite everything, understanding your situation, I take pity and offer you a Job, and you have the audacity to question me?
 To equate me and you?
 This!
 This is the sole reason you folks don't get employed anywhere!
 Someone takes pity and you want to sit on their head!
 GET OUT OF HERE!!"